spectrocloud/librarium/docs/docs-content/clusters/pcg/deploy-pcg-k8s.md

   [default Kubernetes cluster roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#default-roles-and-role-bindings)
   _cluster-admin_ and _admin_ have the necessary permissions to deploy the PCG services.

-- The Kubernetes cluster must at least have the following resources:
+- The Kubernetes cluster must have at least the following resources:

-  - 4 vCPU
+  - 4 vCPUs
   - 4 GB of memory
   - 60 GB of disk space
   - 1 control plane node and 1 worker node.
 We recommend using a minimum of 3 nodes for production environments.
 Refer to the [PCG Sizing](#pcg-sizing) section for more information.

-- Private cloud gateway IP requirements:
+- PCG IP address requirements:

-  - One IP address for a single node PCG or three IP addresses for a three node PCG.
-Refer to the [PCG Sizing](./deploy-pcg-k8s.md#pcg-sizing) section for more information on sizing
+  - One IP address for a single-node PCG or three IP addresses for a three-node PCG.
+Refer to the [PCG Sizing](./deploy-pcg-k8s.md#pcg-sizing) section for more information on sizing.
-  - One IP address reserved for cluster repave operations
+  - One IP address reserved for cluster repave operations.
-  - One IP address for the Virtual IP (VIP)
+  - One IP address for the Virtual IP (VIP).
   - DNS can resolve the domain `api.spectrocloud.com` or the domain that you have configured for a self-hosted Palette installation.

-- If you want to Palette to display cluster metrics, you need to ensure that the [metrics server](https://github.com/kubernetes-sigs/metrics-server) is installed in the cluster.
+- If you want Palette to display cluster metrics, ensure that the [metrics server](https://github.com/kubernetes-sigs/metrics-server) is installed in the cluster.
 You can install the metrics server by using the following command.